ReliSA/STePSEnHECs-PaCt/catalogue/Smaller_Project_Scope.md

 The resulting circumstances of the solution application, both beneficial (benefits, signalled with "(+)") and detrimental (liabilities, signalled with "(-)")

  - (+) Having projects that are smaller in scope helps students to maintain a sustainable pace, helping them remain aligned with Agile principles.
 The sustainable pace assists in students not scrambling to get things done at the last minute, which together with a reduced workload gives students the room to be intentional about their actions and really take in the reasons behind what they are doing in the course of their projects.
  - (+) Smaller projects are also more easily and accurately grasped mentally.
-This can spark creativity, when students are given a choice to come up with their own project topics, or help assess the topics assigned or up for selection.}
+This can spark creativity, when students are given a choice to come up with their own project topics, or help assess the topics assigned or up for selection.
- - (-) A Smaller Project Scope can backfire and steer students the wrong way, downplaying what they need to work on for the project and resulting in poorer time management, which in turn leads the team to work at an unsustainable pace.}
+ - (-) A Smaller Project Scope can backfire and steer students the wrong way, downplaying what they need to work on for the project and resulting in poorer time management, which in turn leads the team to work at an unsustainable pace.

 ## Related Patterns